dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is impossible to love and to be wise.
+  Life's tragedy is that we get old too soon and wise too late.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1040 days)